 What’s an average day look like for you at Aardvark Swift?

-I’m early into my time here, but the average day kicks off with checking emails/LinkedIn from the day before, and a team meeting to discuss the plan of attack for the hours ahead.
+My average day kicks off with checking emails/LinkedIn from the day before, and a team meeting to discuss the plan of attack for the hours ahead.
 I hit the phone throughout the day to source candidates for active roles, or to catch up with those who are in the market.
 The day jumps between speaking to candidates/clients we know to sourcing those we don’t, looking for ways to support them.

 What do you love most about your job?